av-mae-uf/av1tenth-docs/docs/assignments/milestones/milestone1.rst

 .. math::
     \dfrac{x}{y} = z

-Where z is the dividend, y is the divisor and z is the quotient.
+Where x is the dividend, y is the divisor and z is the quotient.
 That's pretty much all the info you need.

 Logic
 ^^^^^